Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 with open('my_project.qsf', encoding = 'utf-8') as f:
   data = json.load(f)
 ```
 At this point, you should be able to manually explore the file.
 I found the *variable explorer* of the [`Spyder` environment](https://www.spyder-ide.org/) to be very useful to explore the object.
 As you read, the object contains several elements.
-In Python, it is a dictionary containing a series of nested dictionaries.
-You can think of it as a drawer, with drawers in it, which themselves contain other drawers.
+When you open it in `Python`, you end up with a series of nested dictionaries.
+You can think of it as a drawer, with drawers in it, which themselves contain other drawers...

-Here is an example of this Russian doll type of structure:
+Here is an example of this type of structure:

 ![](spyder_manual_image.png)